Vetspire/technical-interview-challenge/README.md

   - Host images using a CDN for performance
   - Host the app in two regions on Fly.io's free tier

+In the end I accomplished the first goal.
+The second one still needs a bit more work to add clustering and to properly handle database writes from multiple regions.
+Postgres would have somewhat simplified this step.

 With those goals in mind I focused on feature development at the cost of unit testing and additional error handling logic.
 In a real app I would slow down and build out tests alongside each feature.

 Some mitigating factors that help this app be reliable even without tests: